h0bbel/phpIPAMtoHomepage/README.md

 ### Option 1: Container

-Download the pre-configured container configure the required environment variables and run it.
+Download the pre-configured container, configure the required environment variables and run it.
+The container exits after it's finished.

 ### Option 2: Run in PowerShell/PowerCLI